fishnal/aws-notes/analytics/kinesis.md

 - Shards have a max throughput of 1000 records per second OR 1 MB
 - Partition key of a data record is counted as part of throughput limit

-Sharp capacities can be on-demand or provisioned
+Shard capacities can be on-demand or provisioned

 ### Types of Consumers